Frustrated Analyst

 aa

-Now it is clear that each customer has one primary contact and one secondary contact.
-Perfect.
-Or not?
-What does it actually mean a primary contact, and how does it differ from the secondary contact?
+Now it is structurally clear that each customer record carries one primary contact and one secondary contact.
+But a gap remains: what exactly constitutes a "primary" contact, and what are the operational rules governing the "secondary" contact?

 Example 2